 Invoice Format.
 Invoices submitted by Contractor under this Agreement must be in a form acceptable to the Controller and City and include a unique invoice number and a specific invoice date.
 Payment shall be made by City as specified in Section 3.3.8, or in such alternate manner as the Parties have mutually agreed upon in writing.
 All invoices must show the PeopleSoft Purchase Order ID Number, PeopleSoft Supplier Name and ID, Item numbers (if applicable), complete description of Services performed, sales/use tax (if applicable), contract payment terms and contract price.
 Invoices that do not include all required information or contain inaccurate information will not be processed for payment.

-Reserved.
-(LBE Payment and Utilization Tracking System)
+Reserved (“LBE Payment and Utilization Tracking System”).

 Getting paid by City for Services.